JoeEnan/stt-transcripts-search/README.md

 4. **Access the Webpage**
    - Once Docker Compose has finished building both containers, go to [http://localhost:3000](http://localhost:3000) to access the webpage.
+   - Once audio file upload request has been sent, allow the application some time to download the model.
+      - The notification that the audio file is processed will come shortly

 # Running Frontend and Backend Unit Tests with Docker Compose